jeremy43/special-goggles/README.md

 ## Requirements: Software

-1. MXNet from [the offical repository](https://github.com/dmlc/mxnet).
-We tested our code on [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60).
+1. MXNet from [the offical repository](https://github.com/apache/incubator-mxnet).
+We tested our code on [MXNet@(v0.10.0)](https://github.com/apache/incubator-mxnet/tree/v0.10.0).
 Due to the rapid development of MXNet, it is recommended to checkout this version if you encounter any issues.
 We may maintain this repository periodically if MXNet adds important feature in future release.

 2. Python packages might missing: cython, opencv-python >= 3.2.0, easydict.
 If `pip` is set up on your system, those packages should be able to be fetched and installed by running
 	```